Alexander Scriabin: Relatives and descendants

 Scriabin was the uncle of Metropolitan Anthony Bloom of Sourozh, a renowned bishop in the Russian Orthodox Church who directed the Russian Orthodox diocese in Great Britain between 1957 and 2003.
 Scriabin was not a relative of Soviet Minister of Foreign Affairs Vyacheslav Molotov, whose birth name was Vyacheslav Skryabin.
 In his memoirs published by Felix Chuyev under the Russian title "Молотов, Полудержавный властелин", Molotov explains that his brother Nikolay Skryabin, who was also a composer, had adopted the name Nikolay Nolinsky in order not to be confused with Alexander Scriabin.

-Scriabin's second wife, Tatiana Fyodorovna Schlözer, was the niece of the pianist and composer Paul de Schlözer.
-Her brother was the music critic Boris de Schlözer.
-Scriabin had seven children in total: from his first marriage Rimma (Rima), Elena, Maria and Lev, and from his second Ariadna, Julian and Marina.
+Scriabin had seven children in total: from his first marriage Rimma (Rima), Elena, Marina (1901–1989), and Lev, and from his second Ariadna (1906–1944), Julian, and Marina.
 Rimma died of intestinal issues in 1905 at age seven.
-Elena Scriabina became the first wife of the pianist Vladimir Sofronitsky after her father's death; Sofronitsky never met the composer.
-Maria Skryabina (1901–1989) became an actress at the Second Moscow Art Theatre and the wife of director Vladimir Tatarinov.
+Elena became an author, professor emeritus of Russian at the University of Iowa, and in 1920, the wife of pianist and Scriabin interpreter Vladimir Sofronitsky.
+Marina became an actress at the Second Moscow Art Theatre and the wife of director Vladimir Tatarinov.
 Lev also died at age seven, in 1910.
 At this point, relations with Scriabin's first wife had significantly deteriorated, and Scriabin did not meet her at the funeral.

-Scriabin's daughter Ariadna Scriabina (1906–1944) became a hero of the French Resistance, and was posthumously awarded the Croix de Guerre and the Médaille de la Résistance.
+Ariadna became a hero of the French Resistance, and was posthumously awarded the Croix de Guerre and the Médaille de la Résistance.
 Her third marriage was to the poet and WWII Resistance fighter David Knut, after which she converted to Judaism and took the name Sarah.
 She co-founded the Zionist resistance movement Armée Juive and was responsible for communications between the command in Toulouse and the partisan forces in the Tarn district and for taking weapons to the partisans, which resulted in her death when she was ambushed by the French Militia.